-Custom built for travel on Amazon rivers, the Aria provides quality boutique-type accommodations with gourmet cuisine, while exploring the world's largest forest and river system.You may now travel remote Amazon waters with a level of comfort and service that was not available just a few years ago.
+The Aria luxury riverboat cruises on the Amazon River depart from Iquitos, Peru.
+Custom built for travel on Amazon rivers, the small ship provides quality boutique-type accommodations with gourmet cuisine, while exploring the world's largest forest and river system.You may now travel remote Amazon waters with a level of comfort and service that was not available just a few years ago.
 The ship is operated by Aqua Expeditions, the pioneer in luxury class riverboats in Peru.
 The ship maintains a minimum of one staff person to one guest.

 The Amazon Cruise itineraries travel the area of the confluence of the Marañón and Ucayali Rivers which form the Amazon River and into the Pacaya Samiria National Reserve.
 Amazon Cruise tour options include itineraries of 7 Nights, 4 Nights, or 3 Nights onboard ship.